 To simplify, most road-going motorcycles have a dampening system in place to soften the blow of road imperfections on the transmission system.
 Either the clutch hub or the rear wheel hub may contain rubber pieces for dampening.
-These cush drive hubs are not a legal requirement, but they save transmissions from expensive damages and are a wise investment.
-Due diligence on the part of the bike owner may save tremendous headaches down the line.
+These “cush drive” hubs allow for some play in the driveline.
+Dirt bikes rarely have them because the loose terrain allows sliding the rear wheel while shifting.

-Converting a dirt bike to street-legal can sometimes seem overwhelming, which is why we offer 24/7 customer service 365 days a year.
+Converting a dirt bike to be street legal can sometimes seem overwhelming, which is why we offer 24/7 customer service 365 days a year.
 If you're having trouble with installing the equipment or other issues getting your off-road vehicle road worthy, feel free to give us a call for assistance at (800)-994-7513.